 It’s always a bit sad when summer winds down, the kids are heading back to school, the horses are shedding their summer coats and the days become shorter.
 I love and always have loved fall but I’m not a huge fan of winter.
-Winter can be a challenge for horse owners and farm owners, so use this list to prepare ahead of time to make sure you and your horses are ready.
+Winter can be a challenge for horse owners and farm owners.
+Use this list to prepare ahead of time to make sure you and your horses are ready.
 In this article you will find my 14 step To Do List that I use to prepare my horse barn for winter every year.

 Take Down & Store Fans